 “President Trump has isolated America and taken us backwards in terms of institutions that were structured ever since World War II to bring the world together.”

 Kerry went on to tell the Hill recently, “I don’t think it’s important to be talking about who’s in and who’s out.
 What’s important to talk about is where do we need to go?
 Where do we need to go as a country?
 We are not doing the great things that America should be doing.”

 As for the president, he chose not to attend the World Economic Forum, which is an annual event for world leaders and the world’s wealthiest people.
-The reason Trump and other government officials slated to travel with him did not attend is because of the U.S. government shutdown, which currently sits at 32 days with no end or compromise in sight.
+The reason Trump and other government officials slated to travel with him did not attend is the U.S. government shutdown, which currently sits at 32 days with no end or compromise in sight.
 Joining Trump in staying in their respective countries are U.K. Prime Minister Theresa May and French President Emmanuel Macron.